 In this section we will describe at a high level how to implement the source code changes required to make Tracking your app possible.

-Send tracking requests to Matomo from your mobile app / desktop software
+Send tracking requests to Matomo from your desktop software

-If you use the programming languages PHP, Java or Python, it will be easy to implement tracking in your app since there is already a Tracking API client in these languages: see doc PHP & Java tracking clients.
+If you use the programming languages PHP, Java or Python, it will be easy to implement tracking in your app since there is already a Tracking API client in these languages: see doc PHP, Java, C# tracking clients.

 If you use another programming language (python, ruby, etc.), you will have to enhance your source code by creating a “Matomo Tracking” class which will create requests to the Matomo Tracking API (link opens the Tracking REST API reference doc).